oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

        and the hash algorithm is deemed secure.
  5. Validate the Holder-Selected Disclosures JWT:
     1. If holder binding is required, validate the signature over the SD-JWT using the same steps as for the SD-JWT plus the following steps:
-       1. Determine that the public key for the private key that used to sign the SD-JWT-D is bound to the SD-JWT, i.e., the SD-JWT either contains a reference to the public key or contains the public key itself.
+       1. Determine that the public key for the private key that used to sign the Holder-Selected Disclosures JWT is bound to the SD-JWT, i.e., the SD-JWT either contains a reference to the public key or contains the public key itself.
-       2. Determine that the SD-JWT-D is bound to the current transaction and was created for this verifier (replay protection).
+       2. Determine that the Holder-Selected Disclosures JWT is bound to the current transaction and was created for this verifier (replay protection).
 This is usually achieved by a `nonce` and `aud` field within the Holder-Selected Disclosures JWT.
     2. For each claim in the Holder-Selected Disclosures JWT:
        1. Ensure that the claim is present as well in `sd_disclosure` in the SD-JWT.
           If `sd_disclosure` is structured, the claim MUST be present at the same